Skip to main content

 Vulnerability definition risk scoring models

-By default, there are four risk scoring models that Brinqa applies to calculate risk scores for vulnerability definitions:
+By default, there are five risk scoring models that Brinqa applies to calculate risk scores for vulnerability definitions:

 • CVSS v3